Top 5 Crisis Management Platforms to Enhance Your Emergency Response

 Both blades of the AI sword are shaping cyber crisis management.
 New aides can help prevent and respond to incidents while creating new threats that must be considered.
 Risk assessments must be conducted more frequently to identify and create management plans for emerging threats.

-Growing Utility of Secure Cloud-Based Recovery Platforms
+Growing Utility of Secure Cloud-Based Recovery Platforms for Business Continuity

 What do you do if an incident takes down a significant amount of your infrastructure?
 In the past, this meant scrambling to find paper versions of response plans and relying on other methods like manual call trees.